-Best Touchscreen Gloves for Winter
+Best Touchscreen Gloves for Winter 2018

 These acrylic gloves have ten-finger functionality, meaning you can use any finger to use your phone, while keeping warm.

-They come in black, red, brown, navy, or white.
+They come in black, red, brown, navy, or white and in a few different sizes depending on the color you choose, with pricing starting around $7.
 These aren't the thickest gloves around and probably won't do the trick when temps drop below zero, but what are you doing standing around long enough to use your phone when it's that cold anyway?

-The North Face ThermoBall Etip
+The North Face Etip

 As a Canadian, I can attest to The North Face's quality.
-The ThermoBall Etips are a little on the bulky side for touchscreen gloves, so movement is somewhat difficult, but they work exceptionally well, even in colder weather.
+The Etips are a little on the bulky side for touchscreen gloves, so movement is somewhat difficult, but they work exceptionally well, even in colder weather.

-They come in men's and women's sizes and styles, so there's a ThermoBall Etip for everybody.
+They come in men's and women's sizes and styles, so there's an for everybody, with pricing starting around $40.
+Pricing starts around $40.

-Glove.ly Classic Touch Screen Glove
+Glove.ly Cozy Touch Screen Glove

-The Glove.ly Classic lets you use any part of your hand to control your phone.
+Glove.ly Cozy gloves (around $9 to start) let you use any part of your hand to control your phone.
 They're not for arctic temperatures, but they're warmer than most of the thinner touchscreen gloves you might find.

 If your screen gets smudged and dirty, you can use the built-in microfiber label to keep it clean, and magnets hidden under the logo help to make sure you don't lose a glove.